 Many students, alumni, faculty and staff, including transgender individuals, use gendered pronouns (she/her, he/him).
-Others, including many gender nonbinary individuals, use gender-neutral pronouns (they/them/theirs/).
+Others, including many gender nonbinary individuals, use gender-neutral pronouns (they/them/theirs).

-In general, a person's stated preference for a specific pronoun should be respected.
+A person's stated preference for a specific pronoun should always be respected.